ValeriiKretinin/kubernetes-pvc-viewer/helm/pvc-viewer/README.md

 - `image.repository`, `image.tag` — container image for backend and agents (same image)
 - `config.watch.*` — glob include/exclude for namespaces, pvcs, storageClasses.
 Empty include means “match nothing”.
 - `config.mode.dataPlane` — data-plane mode:
-  - `agent-per-namespace` (default): one agent per namespace, mounts all matched PVCs at `/data/<pvc>`; adding/removing PVC requires recreating that agent Pod.
+  - `agent-per-namespace` (default): one or more agents per namespace, grouped by effective security profile (fsGroup/runAs/supplemental/readOnly).
+Each mounts matched PVCs at `/data/<pvc>`; adding/removing PVC may recreate the respective agent Pod.
   - `agent-per-pvc`: one lightweight agent Pod per matched PVC; no restarts on changes (recommended for full hot-reload experience).
   - `mount-in-backend`: mount listed PVCs into the backend Pod via `config.mountPVCs` (requires Pod restart on changes).
 - `config.mountPVCs[]` — list of PVCs to mount when `mount-in-backend` is selected.